2888 South Heather Gardens Way, Aurora, Colorado 80014

-Resales begin in the mid- to high-$100,000s, although most properties sell in the $200,000s and $300,000s.
-Please verify this price with a Realtor as is may change.
-HOA fees help pay for shared amenities, building maintenance, insurance, water, sewer, and heat.
+Resales begin in the high-$100,000s, although most properties sell in the $200,000s and $300,000s.
+Please verify this price with a Realtor as it may change.
+HOA fees vary by unit but are in the $375 to $500 per month range for most and help pay for shared amenities, building maintenance, insurance, water, sewer, and heat.

 Heather Gardens is dotted with pine trees, cottonwoods and green spaces.
 It also surrounds a nine-hole executive golf course.
 Its 50,000 square-foot clubhouse contains an indoor pool, a fitness center, an art studio, a wood shop, an auditorium, computers, a library, and a ballroom.
 The Rendezvous Restaurant sits next to the outdoor swimming pool.